 Buena Vista Lagoon-Buccaneer Beach-Oceanside Harbor

-My oldest daughter Maya and I went to investigate the western section of Buena Vista Lagoon in Oceanside on the 15th of January.
-It was a gloomy day, but any day on the coast is a good day in my book!
+My oldest daughter Maya and I investigated the Buena Vista Lagoon western section in Oceanside on January 15.
+It was a gloomy day, but any day on the coast is a good day, in my book!

 First, we were able to take a quick walk around the nature trail.

 We also popped into the nature center to look around for a bit.
-Later, we crossed the street to see the section of the lagoon behind the Saint Malo Beach community that I have never seen before.
+Later, we crossed the street to see the lagoon section behind the Saint Malo Beach community I had never seen before.

 I enjoyed taking pictures of the railroad tracks and seeing a few native plants.